animo/minor-blockchain-2020/docs/week-1/getting-started-and-the-basics-of-smart-contracts.md

 ### Variables

 In smart contracts we use variables to store and retrieve values.
 Take the `AgeStorage` contract above for example.
 It declares a variable called `age` and uses the functions `set()` and `get()` to store and retrieve the age (more on functions later).

+> Variables can be stored in **storage** or in **memory**.
+In storage the variables are stored permanently on the blockchain, in memory the variables are temporary and are erased after use.

 Variables must be declared along with their 'type'.
 A type tells the EVM what kind of value we want to store and how much memory it should allocate.
 This could be an integer (a number without a decimal point), a string (a piece of text), an address (belonging to a human or contract) and more.